spachava753/kpkg/README.md

 - `civo`           Civo CLI is a tool to manage your Civo.com account from the terminal
 - `docker-compose` Define and run multi-container applications with Docker
 - `doctl`          The official command line interface for the DigitalOcean API
 - `faas-cli`       openfaas CLI plugin for extended build capabilities with BuildKit
 - `gh`             GitHub’s official command line tool
+- `goreleaser`     Deliver Go binaries as fast and easily as possible
 - `helm`           The Kubernetes Package Manager
 - `helmfile`       Deploy Kubernetes Helm Charts
 - `hugo`           The world’s fastest framework for building websites